auth-global/self-documenting-cryptography/design-documents/g3pb2.md

 The main tradeoff is that transparently-derived public salts create an unbreakable connection between salt and login name that can be cracked offline.
-Running a public salt server runs the risk of creating an account-existence oracle, or even worse, an account-enumeration oracle, in addition to the more generic attack surface that running an online service represents.
+Running a public salt server runs the risk of creating an account-existence oracle, or even worse, an account-enumeration oracle,[^account-oracles-defined] in addition to the more generic attack surface that running an online service represents.

 The simplest possible transparently-derived salt might use a normalized login name as the input to the `Username` parameter only.[^why-only-username] The G3P